 INFORM measures PNG's risk of humanitarian crisis and disaster as ‘high', 5.5/10, and its coping capacity index is 7.6/10.?

-Health: 143,100 people estimated to be in need of psychosocial support.
+WASH: approximately 312,000 people are estimated to be in need of WASH assistance in the highlands.

 Information Gaps and needs

-- Assessments are ongoing and specific information on sectoral needs is not yet available.
+- Assessments in the Highlands are ongoing and still some specific information on sectoral needs is not yet available.
 Some areas remain inaccessible.